jongiordano101/thepristineproject/content/post/conclusion.md

 date = "2019-09-05T04:00:00+00:00"
-description = "Summary, conclusion and next steps" sec = 7 title = "Summary"
+description = "Summary, conclusion and next steps" sec = 7 title = "Next Steps"

 +++
 Join us for the next iteration of The Pristine Pro*ject on October 3, 2019:

 Including 9 weeks of group coaching, explorations and reflective contemplations as well as a 45 minute 1:1 session.

-### Next Steps

-If you'd love to be a part of this program, [apply now](https://forms.gle/2VDuMcgG4oySLSi17 "Apply Now") and see if this Pro*ject is a mutual fit.
+If you'd love to be a part of this program, [apply now](https://forms.gle/2VDuMcgG4oySLSi17 "Apply Now") and see if The Pristine Pro*ject is a mutual fit.